 Our mission is to improve the lives of children and young people by providing educational and social development opportunities which support financial and social inclusion.

-Vanquis Banking Group’s focus is to deliver responsible products and services which help put our customers on a path to a better everyday life.
+Vanquis Banking Group’s focus is to deliver responsible financial products and services that meet the needs of our customers.

 We also work collaboratively with money advice and other voluntary sector partners to help address the barriers to financial inclusion that exist in our communities, as well as to improve the experience for our own customers.